DaveBuckingham/dndtool/README.md

 ### Step 1

-Make sure that 'perl', 'bc', and 'less' are all installed.
+If you're not sure, check that 'perl', 'bc', 'date', 'clear', and 'less' are all installed.
 For example:

-    $ which perl
+    $ which perl bc date clear less
     /usr/bin/perl
-    $ which less
+    /usr/bin/bc
+    /usr/bin/date
+    /usr/bin/clear
     /usr/bin/less
-    $ which bc
-    /usr/bin/bc

 ### Step 2